jhgarner/Theseus/README.md

 You have to be careful about how you write your higher order effects if you want to make sure that the most up to date behavior is always used.
-Figuring out which patterns work well and making those easy would be good.
+Figuring out which patterns work well and making those easy is still needed.